There is someone lies dead in the bushes,

 and so they let it slide.

-Belle then employed and became engaged to
+Belle then employed and became involved with

 the farmhand Ray, and when